 Q: Do you have a rolling application cycle?

-Q: When does the application cycle open?
-Do you accept students for the spring and fall semester?
+Q: Do you accept students for the spring and fall semesters?

-A: The CS&E department begins to accept applications on November 15th for the following fall term.
-The department only accepts applications for fall admission, there is no spring admission cycle for our Ph.D. and MS programs.
+A: The department only accepts applications for fall admission, there is no spring admission cycle for our Ph.D. and MS programs.
 The Data Science Post-Baccalaureate Certificate considers very few applicants for spring admission (Oct 1st is the priority deadline for spring admission for this program only).